 Stepping into the seemlingly mystical world of kids' lunchbox packing doesn't need to be daunting.
 We've uncovered some simple ways to find your lunchbox mojo!

-‘I will get my shizzle together and start planning what I put into the kids’ lunchboxes’.
+“I will get my shizzle together and start planning what I put into the kids’ lunchboxes.”
 Were we the only ones to add this to our list of new year’s resolutions?
-Well, it’s halfway through the year and we’re yet to quite get there with the Insta-worthy lunchbox prep.
+Well, it’s halfway through the year and we’re yet to get there with the Insta-worthy lunchbox prep.
 As such, we thought we’d do some investigating to find easy ways to up our lunchbox game.
 We’ve got some winning kids’ snack ideas as well as cool lunchbox options to pop that fab fare in.

 Ditching the plastic food wrap, ziplock bags, BPA containers and individually wrapped portions is a significant step you can take towards being more environmentally conscious.
 And it’s a great excuse to go shopping for a new lunchbox!
 We’re big fans of lunchboxes with separate compartments so have rounded up some of our faves that should inspire your little one to open up and see what’s inside.
 Not to mention earning street cred when they proudly show them off at school.
 Bon Appetit!

 If you’re anything like us and currently holding the world record for ‘most amount of stuff lost to the school black hole’, this is the lunchbox for you.
 Wallet-friendly and sturdy, but still a smart way to store food, Sistema lunchboxes do what they say on the tin – they offer a nifty system for food storage.

-LunchBots Stainless Steel Lunchbox
+8. LunchBots Stainless Steel Lunchbox

 This stainless steel beauty is perfect for kiddos who like to graze on different snacks.
 With four separate compartments, it’s easy to pack a variety of healthy foods to make sure the kids don’t get hungry.

-School Lunch Box
+1. School Lunch Box

 We love the fact that this is a dad who posts snaps of his kids’ healthy lunchboxes.
 We do think it’s sometimes easier to get inspiration via a picture, so Instagram is the perfect place to find lunchbox inspo and this dad’s ideas are always simple and effective.

-Lunch Box Ideas Singapore
+2. Lunch Box Ideas Singapore

 This Facebook group is Singapore-based and is billed as a community to share recipes and lunchbox ideas.
 We’ve been part of the group for a while now, and it hasn’t seen much activity of late, but we reckon a few new members could shake things up a lunchbox treat.

-All About Kids
+3. All About Kids UK

 Sometimes you just need someone to jog your memory, right?
 Oh yeah!
 A boiled egg… why didn’t I think of that?
 This Instagrammer takes loads of snaps of everyday foods, which is great for when you’re doing the weekly shop and need a bit of inspiration.

 If ever there was a way to entice fussy eaters into eating a host of healthy options they might otherwise turn their small noses up at, it’s the, frankly, outstanding lunchbox ‘art’ ideas Lunchbox Dad comes up with.
-You’re never too old to rock up the office with a Chewbacca or Jurassic World themed lunch spread, we say.
+You’re never too old to rock up at the office with a Chewbacca or Jurassic World themed lunch spread, we say.

 When sharing the

 burden joy of school lunches with a hubby or helper, we find it can be really useful to have a printed list in the kitchen of foods that the kids love.
-Packing lunchboxes while half asleep is so much easier with a visible guidance!
+Packing lunchboxes while half asleep is so much easier with visible guidance!